isaac-nabe/pinterest-data-pipeline979/README.md

 - **Step 3**:
 Check if data is getting stored in the S3 bucket.
 Notice the folder organization (e.g., `topics/<your_UserId>.pin/partition=0/`) that your connector creates in the bucket.
 Make sure your database credentials are encoded in a separate, hidden `db_creds.yaml` file.

+## Milestone 6: Mounting S3 Bucket to Databricks and Loading Data

+In this milestone, the task was to securely mount an S3 bucket to Databricks and load data into Spark DataFrames for subsequent analysis.
+This process involved using AWS credentials stored in a Delta table to mount the S3 bucket and then reading JSON data into separate DataFrames.

+### Steps Involved

+1. **Loading AWS Credentials from Delta Table:**
+   - The AWS Access Key and Secret Access Key are securely loaded from a Delta table stored at a specified path within Databricks.

+2. **Encoding the Secret Key:**
+   - The secret key is URL-encoded to ensure secure transmission when constructing the S3 source URL.

+3. **Constructing the S3 Source URL:**
+   - A URL is constructed that incorporates the AWS credentials, which allows Databricks to access the specified S3 bucket.

+4. **Mounting the S3 Bucket:**
+   - The S3 bucket is mounted to the Databricks File System (DBFS) at a specified mount point, making the contents of the bucket accessible via DBFS.

+5. **Loading JSON Data into DataFrames:**
+   - JSON files from the mounted S3 bucket are loaded into three separate DataFrames:
+     - `df_pin`: Contains Pinterest post data.
+     - `df_geo`: Contains geolocation data.
+     - `df_user`: Contains user data.

+### Example Code for DataBricks Notebook

+    ```
+    # Step 1: Load AWS credentials from Delta table
+    delta_table_path = "dbfs:/<path_to_authentication_credentials>"
+    aws_keys_df = spark.read.format("delta").load(delta_table_path)

+    # Step 2: Extract and encode credentials
+    ACCESS_KEY = aws_keys_df.select('Access key ID').collect()[0]['Access key ID']
+    SECRET_KEY = aws_keys_df.select('Secret access key').collect()[0]['Secret access key']
+    ENCODED_SECRET_KEY = urllib.parse.quote(string=SECRET_KEY, safe="")

+    # Step 3: Define the S3 bucket name and mount point
+    AWS_S3_BUCKET = "<your_user_bucket>"
+    MOUNT_NAME = "/mnt/<your_mount_name>"
+    SOURCE_URL = f"s3n://{ACCESS_KEY}:{ENCODED_SECRET_KEY}@{AWS_S3_BUCKET}"

+    # Step 4: Mount the S3 bucket
+    dbutils.fs.mount(SOURCE_URL, MOUNT_NAME)

+    # Step 5: Define paths to the JSON files in the S3 bucket
+    path_pin = f"{MOUNT_NAME}/topics/<your_UserId>.pin/partition=0/"
+    path_geo = f"{MOUNT_NAME}/topics/<your_UserId>.geo/partition=0/"
+    path_user = f"{MOUNT_NAME}/topics/<your_UserId>.user/partition=0/"

+    # Step 6: Disable format checks during the reading of Delta tables
+    %sql
+    SET spark.databricks.delta.formatCheck.enabled=false

+    # Step 7: Load the JSON data into DataFrames with schema inference
+    try:
+        df_pin = spark.read.format("json") \
+            .option("inferSchema", "true") \
+            .load(path_pin)

+        df_geo = spark.read.format("json") \
+            .option("inferSchema", "true") \
+            .load(path_geo)

+        df_user = spark.read.format("json") \
+            .option("inferSchema", "true") \
+            .load(path_user)

+        # Display loaded data to verify successful loading
+        print("Pinterest Data:")
+        display(df_pin)

+        print("Geolocation Data:")
+        display(df_geo)

+        print("User Data:")
+        display(df_user)

+    except Exception as e:
+    print(f"Error loading data from S3: {str(e)}")
+    ```
+### Output
+Upon successful execution, the script prints out sample data from each DataFrame to verify that the JSON files have been loaded correctly.

+### Notes
+- Make sure to replace placeholders like `your_user_bucket`, `your_mount_name`, and `your_UserId` with actual values corresponding to your S3 bucket, mount point, and user ID.

+- If the mounting fails, an error message will be printed with the details.

+- By completing this milestone, the data required for analysis has been successfully loaded into Databricks, making it ready for further processing and querying.

+- If you ever have an error saying you've already mounted the bucket, and for whatever reason need to unmount then re-mount, you can use the code: `(Optional): Unmount S3 bucket
+If you want to unmount the S3 bucket, run the following code:
+    ```
+    dbutils.fs.unmount("/mnt/mount_name")
+    ```
+- **Security**:
+    - ***DO NOT UNDER ANY CIRCUMSTANCE UPLOAD YOUR RAW CREDENTIALS ANYWHERE, ESPECIALLY TOGETHER WITH YOUR CODE ON GITHUB.
+EXPOSED        CREDENTIALS ARE JUST ABOUT THE WORST THING A PROGRAMMER CAN DO.***
+    - Databricks is generally quite secure and you would need access to the workspace in order to access the credentials.
+    - However, as an extra precaution, you could create 2 notebooks in DataBricks, one for credentials, and the other to run the mounting script - using the command `%run <file_path_to_credentials_notebook>` to securely import the credentials without exposing them.
+If you do this though, the cell that you run this command in cannot contain any comments, as there isa bug that prevents it from reading the file path correctly.
+    - As a general rule, pursue implementing as much security as you reasonably can.

 ## Troubleshooting and Solutions